News & Updates

 Check the Connect Group information under News for more details about these groups.

 Welcome To Urban is a regular get-together for new people to Urban.
 They happen every second month, after morning and evening gatherings.
 They are hosted by our pastors, who share the vision and story of Urban Vineyard.
 Come and meet the members of our team; the atmosphere is relaxed, the meeting is short, questions can be asked, and food is served!

-Check the newsletter for the next event dates.
+See our News for the next Welcome event dates.

 Another way of connecting is to head along to one of our regular events - see News for more details about what's coming up.

 Our mission: Working together with parents to equip and enthuse Urban Vineyard’s kids to become authentic followers of Jesus.

 Our aim: At Treasure Seekers we aim to inspire our kids to be on fire for Jesus.
 We act deliberately in teaching about Jesus, the bible, and how to live a life following Jesus.
 Mixing loads of fun with biblical teachings is one of our goals at Treasure Seekers and we want our kids to be chatting with their friends enthusiastically about church.

 Programme: We have designed a dynamic programme that is engaging and incorporates a relevant context to meet the needs of our kiwi kids at Treasure Seekers.
 There are programmes in place for children of all ages ranging from pre-school to primary school kids targeting their specific age groups running at our 10am service.